About the authors

 Dr Mark Prescott

-Dr Mark Prescott is Head of Research Management and Policy at the NC3Rs, where he advises the major UK research funding bodies on nonhuman primate issues.
-He has 20 years experience in primatology and laboratory .
-Mark is an Honorary Member of the European Primate Veterinarians, Honorary Research Fellow of the Scottish Primate Research Group, and Member of the Captive Care Committees of the Primate Society of Great Britain and International Primatological Society.
+Dr Mark Prescott is Director of Policy and Outreach at the NC3Rs, where he advises the major UK research funding bodies on nonhuman primate issues.
+He has over 25 years experience in primatology and laboratory .
+Mark is an Honorary Member of the European Primate Veterinarians, Honorary Research Fellow of the Scottish Primate Research Group, and Member of the Captive Care Committee of the International Primatological Society.
 He serves on various institutional ethics committees and the Advisory Board of the MRC Centre for Macaques.
-Mark was a member of the Bateson Committee, which reviewed 10 years of UK publicly funded nonhuman primate research, and the Animal Procedures Committee.
+Mark was a member of the Bateson Committee, which reviewed 10 years of UK publicly funded nonhuman primate research, the UK Animal Procedures Committee and the European Commission’s SCHEER Working Group to review the need for nonhuman primate research and alternatives.
 He represented the European Federation of Primatology advising the European Commission on drafting Directive 2010/63/EU, and the World Society for the Protection of Animals advising the Council of Europe on revision of Appendix A to Convention ETS 123.

 Dr Caralyn Kemp

-Dr Caralyn Kemp is a Post-Doctoral Researcher at Liverpool John Moores University and animal trainer at the MRC Centre for Macaques.
+Dr Caralyn Kemp was a Post-Doctoral Researcher at Liverpool John Moores University and animal trainer at the MRC Centre for Macaques.
+She is now Lecturer at Unitec Institute of Technology, New Zealand.
 While she considers herself a general ethologist, her research has largely focused on primate behaviour, covering a range of topics including social behaviour management, sensory perception, facial expressions, and vocal production.
 She also has a background in captive, having been involved in behavioural research and enrichment programs in both zoos and primate breeding facilities.
-Caralyn is currently working with Dr Bethell on her ‘attention bias’ project.

 Dr Emily Bethell